SeaOfNodes/Simple/chapter04/README.md

 some constant to ⊥.

-In this chapter we introduce the possibility of a program input variable named `arg`.
-This variable may or may not be a constant value.
+In this chapter we introduce the possibility of a program input variable named `arg`; this variable is usually unknown so ⊥ .

-To support the requirements for non-constant integer values, we enhance `TypeInteger` to allow it to represent `Top` and `Bottom` integer types in addition to the earlier constant value.
+To support the requirements for non-constant integer values, we enhance `TypeInteger` to allow it to represent `Top` and `Bot` integer types in addition to the earlier constant value.

 Now that integer values may be constants or non-constants, we need to introduce the meet operator in our lattice.
 The meet operator describes rules that define the resulting type when we combine